4C Events

 We showcased, how new technologies are being applied for a credible and secure 4C certification, in addition to innovative solutions for biobased and recycled polymer packaging of coffee.

-The following issues were addressed by speakers from Government, coffee roasters and brandowners, trade and associations, coffee producers, research organisations, NGOs and 4C:
+The following issues were addressed by speakers from Government, coffee roasters and brand owners, trade and associations, coffee producers, research organisations, NGOs and 4C:

 The agenda allowed for brief discussion of the input provided by the speakers.
 To round off the day, 4C invited the participants to a reception to facilitate networking.